Ghashim vs The Chameleon: What Is the Difference?

 FAQ

-Do you need to buy anything to play Ghashim?
+Do you need to bring anything physical to play Ghashim, unlike The Chameleon?